Losing weight in a healthy and sustainable way is not rocket science, but sometimes it can be hard to wrap your head around.

 Eating clean is a crucial part of losing unwanted weight.
 It doesn’t have to be hard.
 Here are some guidelines for building better eating habits:

 - Stay away from junk foods.
 Avoid drinking too much soda and store-bought juices.
 These products contain a lot of sugar and salt.
 Instead, drink lots of water and load yourself with fresh fruits and vegetables.

-- Eating healthy snacks throughout the day is a good habit, since you have the choice of what to eat without feeling deprived.
-Healthy snacks include low-fat granola bars, carrot sticks, non-fat yoghurt, fruits, pretzels, etc.
+- Eating healthy snacks throughout the day is a good habit since you have the choice of what to eat without feeling deprived.
+Healthy snacks include:

 - Avoid fad diets that sacrifice a food group.
-You will lose a lot of the important nutrients for your body, and we need a variety of food to stay healthy.
+You will lose a lot of the important nutrients that help you stay healthy.

-- Fatty foods from animal fats may be bad for the body, but there are also good fats that you should keep in your diet.
-These are the mono unsaturated fatty acids that can be found in olive oil, nuts, fish oil, and various seed oils.
-These good fats help lower your cholesterol, and reduce your risk of heart disease.
+- Include foods rich in monounsaturated fatty into your diet.
+They can be found in olive oil, nuts, fish oil, and various seed oils.
+These good fats help lower your cholesterol and reduce your risk of heart disease.

 - Tuna and skinless chicken are good protein sources.

 - Carbohydrates are your source of energy.
-Instead of eating simple carbs like white bread and rice, which increases your calorie-intake, choose complex carbs sources like whole grain crackers and bread, bran cereals, vegetables, oatmeal, and unprocessed grains like brown rice.
-These are also good for your digestive system.
+Instead of eating simple carbs like white bread and rice, which increases your calorie-intake, choose complex carbs sources like whole-grain crackers and bread, bran cereals, vegetables, oatmeal, and unprocessed grains like brown rice.